Cornelia Hesse-Honegger

-Cornelia Hesse-Honegger (born 1944, Zurich, Switzerland) is a Swiss illustrator, watercolor painter and photographer whose work focuses on the intersection between art and science, zeroing in on the mutagenic effects of radiation on insects.
-For over two decades she has worked as a scientific illustrator at the Natural History Museum of the University of Zurich, Switzerland.
+Cornelia Hesse-Honegger (born 1944, Zurich, Switzerland) is a Swiss illustrator, watercolor painter, and photographer whose work focuses on the intersection between art and science, zeroing in on the mutagenic effects of radiation on insects.
+For over two decades, she has worked as a scientific illustrator at the Natural History Museum of the University of Zurich, Switzerland.

 Education

 Hesse-Honegger worked as an apprentice illustrator in the 1960s with professor Hans Burla of the Zoological Institute University of Zurich.

 Work

 In 1969, she began collecting and producing watercolor paintings of true bugs.
-In the mid-1970s she began to paint leaf bugs, spiders and beetles, and in 1985, she began to paint mutated laboratory flies.
+In the mid-1970s, she began to paint leaf bugs, spiders, and beetles, and in 1985, mutated laboratory flies.
 In 1986, in response to the Chernobyl nuclear powerplant meltdown, she began painting the effects of radioactive fallout and exposure on the insect world.
 She has since focused on the destructive effects of radiation on humankind and other species.
-Her work and research took her to eastern Sweden in 1987, which was highly affected by the radioactive fallout from Chernobyl, where she continued to paint mutated insects.
-She then traveled to nuclear power plants in Switzerland, the UK, France and Germany as well as to Three Mile Island in Pennsylvania, the Nuclear Test Site in Nevada, and nuclear bomb manufacturing facilities at Hanford Washington in the United States to study and paint mutated insects.
-After the Fukushima nuclear power plant meltdowns she travelled to Japan to study mutated insects there.
+Her work and research took her in 1987 to eastern Sweden, which was highly affected by the radioactive fallout from Chernobyl, where she continued to paint mutated insects.
+She then traveled to nuclear power plants in Switzerland, the UK, France, and Germany, as well as to Three Mile Island in Pennsylvania, the Nuclear Test Site in Nevada, and nuclear bomb manufacturing facilities at Hanford, Washington, in the United States, to study and paint mutated insects.
+After the Fukushima nuclear power plant meltdowns, she traveled to Japan to study mutated insects there.
 In her field work, she has collected over 17,000 true bugs.